albamvv/LangGraph-and-Ollama/04.Text to MySQL Query Chatbot/README.md

 ```

 - Key Descriptions:
-  - table_info: Contains a large text block with SQL statements to create the database tables, including relationships (PRIMARY KEY, FOREIGN KEY) and sample data (3 rows per table).
+  - table_info: Contains a large text block with SQL statements to create the database tables, including relationships
   - table_names: A string listing all table names in the database, separated by commas.

 - Content of table_info
   - Includes the structure of several tables such as Album, Artist, Customer, Employee, Genre, Invoice, InvoiceLine, MediaType, Playlist, PlaylistTrack, and Track.
   - Contains CREATE TABLE statements detailing columns, data types, and primary/foreign keys.
-At the end of each table definition, there is a comment (/* ... */) with three sample rows.

 ``` python
 tools = toolkit.get_tools()